 - In the event of a quick sale where time is of the essence, the seller should know in advance what steps the landlord requires to effectuate a lease transfer.

 - If there are anticipated problems with the lease transfer (such as the landlord not believing that the seller is current with the rent for example) then these problems should be addressed immediately so that a smooth lease transfer can occur.

 - Moreover, the seller should be aware of what their security deposit is and how to get it released by the landlord.

 - Lease transfer fees may also be imposed by the landlord, so long as such fees are allowable in the lease.

 Price the Business to Sell Quickly

 The most critical component of a quick business sale is pricing the business appropriately with the assistance of a professional business broker.
 Although the ultimate asking price is lower than usual when having to conduct a quick business sale, the process for determining the asking price is the same as when the business is priced to sell under ordinary circumstances.
-The process begins with establishing the true owner benefit (or true economic profits and benefits) of the business, as well as determining the current value of the physical assets of the business.
+The process begins with establishing the adjusted owner benefit (or true economic profits derived by the owner), as well as determining the value of the physical assets of the business.
 A host of other factors (such as the longevity of the business, location, lease, and role the owner plays in the business) play a part in then determining the multiple of the owner benefit which then corresponds to the asking price.

 Multiple of Owner Benefit Less for Quick Sales